ashander/ftprime/writeups/branch-lengths-methods.md

 # Multiple mutations

-Observation: branches are equivalent to splits (i.e., bipartitions) are equivalent to biallelic sites.
+**Observation:** branches are equivalent to splits (i.e., bipartitions) are equivalent to biallelic sites.

 Currently, the statistic is defined by

 -  a list of sets of samples $A_1,...,A_n$, and
--  a function $f()$ that takes a list of integers and returns a number;
+-  a function $f()$ that takes a list of tuples and returns a number;
--  then each mutation (or unit of branchlength) counts towards the statistic weighted by $f()$ of the vector of numbers of individuals in each set of samples inheriting from that mutation (or branch), $N_1,...,N_n$.
+-  then each mutation (or unit of branchlength) counts towards the statistic weighted by $f()$ of the vector of numbers of individuals in each set of samples inheriting from that mutation (or branch), $x_1,...,x_n$.

-This definition applies perfectly fine to possibly recurrent mutations - the only issue is that we have to do a bit more work to determine what the $N$'s are for a particular mutation, since if it has occurred more than once then these aren't the same as the $N$'s for the branch it lies on.
+This definition applies perfectly fine to possibly recurrent mutations - the only issue is that we have to do a bit more work to determine what the $x$'s are for a particular mutation, since if it has occurred more than once then these aren't the same as the $x$'s for the branch it lies on.

 What about sites with more than one allele?
 There is not currently a consensus about how to compute single-site statistics like divergence using e.g. triallelic sites, and there's no obvious (simple) best answer, so this definition is as good as any.
 Concretely, let's take the definition above after replacing "each mutation" by "each allele".
-So, at sites with $k$ alleles, we'd compute the vector of $N$'s for each of the $k$ alleles, apply $f()$ to each of these, and sum them.
+So, at sites with $k$ alleles, we'd compute the vector of $x$'s for each of the $k$ alleles, apply $f()$ to each of these, and sum them.

-This is slightly different than before, because with biallelic sites if we know the $N$'s for a particular mutation, we also know them for the alternate allele, and we exploited this in defining particular $f()$s.
+This is slightly different than before, because with biallelic sites if we know the $x$'s for a particular mutation, we also know them for the alternate allele, and we exploited this in defining particular $f()$s.
 We can't just sum over derived mutations, either: define divergence to be "density of differing sites"; let $A_1$ and $A_2$ both contain exactly one sample, and let $f(x,y) = xor(x,y)$.
 This counts derived alleles inherited by $A_1$ or $A_2$ but not both.
 Biallelic sites are counted correctly, but triallelic sites where $A_1$ and $A_2$ each inherit different derived alleles would get counted twice, incorrectly.
 The solution is to let $f(x,y) = xor(x,y)/2$, and sum over all alleles, so that

 -  at a site with ancestral state G, sampled sequences G, C, we'd get $N(G) = (1,0)$ and $N(C) = (0,1)$ so that $f(N(G)) + f(N(C)) = 1$
 -  at a site with ancestral state G, sampled sequences T, C, we'd get $N(T) = (1,0)$ and $N(C) = (0,1)$ and $N(G) = (0,0)$, so that again $f(N(G)) + f(N(C)) + f(N(T))= 1$.